 “Renewable diesel is an advanced biofuel, meaning it provided greater than 50% lifecycle greenhouse gas (GHG) emissions-reduction relative to petroleum-derived diesel,” explained McCormick of NREL.

-Several experts noted the cleaner-burning properties of the fuel.
+Several experts noted the cleaner-burning properties of renewable diesel as well.

 “It is a cleaner burning low CO2 fuel with a better performance characteristic seen in more power, fewer regens in DPFs, and many fleets state they see better mileage,” said Fitz of Star Oilco.